And the Appony dynasty:

-Queen Geraldines grandfather was Jon Harry Stewart, from a Scottish Noble family, emigrated to the United States in the XVII century and was a successful diplomat, meanwhile Her grandmother from mother side was from the Harding family, whom where the largest owners of the land in North Caroline.
-She was the daughter of count Gyula Appony and Countess Glayds Virginia Stewart, who was a very rich American woman from the state of Maryland, whose father was the General Consul of America in Holland.
+Queen Geraldines grandfather was Jon Harry Stewart, from a Scottish Noble family, who emigrated to the United States in the XVII century and was a successful diplomat, meanwhile Her grandmother from mother side was from the Harding family, who where large owners of the land in North Caroline.
+She was the daughter of count Gyula Appony and Countess Glayds Virginia Stewart, from the state of Maryland, whose father was the General Consul of the USA in Holland.

-Geraldine was the oldest daughter, but had a younger sister named Virginia and a brother named Jula.
-After the death of their grandmother, their fathers’ sister, countess Fanny Karolyi looked after Geraldine and Her sister.
-Her aunty, countess Fanny owns one of the famous and wonderful castles in Hungaria in Zebegeny.
-The girls used to spent their summers at the Zebegeny castle and have taken the name of a flower.
-For Her beauty, Her natural white skin and Her white dresses Geraldine was called “The White Rose of Hungary”.
+Geraldine was the oldest daughter, and had a younger sister named Virginia and a brother Jula.
+After the death of their grandmother, their fathers’ sister, countess Fanny Karolyi looked after Geraldine and her sister. her aunty, countess Fanny owned one of the famous and wonderful castles in Hungaria in Zebegeny.
+The girls used to spent their summers at the Zebegeny castle.
+Due to Gerladina's beauty, Her natural white skin and Her white dresses Geraldine was called “The White Rose of Hungary”.
 Geraldine inherited the best values and virtues from her forefathers.

-Being an orphan as a child, under the care of her grandparents Apponys, Countess Geraldine was sent to an English school in Menton, France.
+Countess Geraldine was sent to an English school in Menton, France.
 After graduating, her grandparents sent Her to the “Sacred Heart “college in Press Baum near Vienna where she graduated in Social Sciences and Finance.
 Countess Geraldine was fully dedicated to stenography, sociology, history and literature.
-Her family’s library consisted of 30.000 books provided.
-Due to Her encyclopedia knowledge and various foreign languages, Countess Geraldine worked as at the National Museum of Hungary.
+Her family’s library consisted of 30.000 books.
+Due to Her encyclopedia knowledge and various foreign languages, Countess Geraldine worked at the National Museum of Hungary during her teenage years.

-Her Majesty, Queen Geraldine was fully committed for the promotion of women rights as well as their emancipation.
-Her Majesty worked hard in order to promote hospital service in Albania, and majorly contributed building and running of the Military Hospital in Tirana.
+Her Majesty, Queen Geraldine was fully committed to the promotion of women rights as well as their emancipation.
+Her Majesty worked hard in order to promote hospital services in Albania, and majorly contributed to the building, then running of the Military Hospital in Tirana.

 She brought from Austria the best doctors to administrate the Military Hospital.
 It was Her determination to establish the first Albania maternity in Tirana.
 One of the projects to be remembered is the mobilization and the building of the Albanian Red Cross.
 HM Queen Geraldine enabled the first radio phonic news edition in Radio Tirana.
 Her priority was the introduction to Albanian society of values, and a better way of life especially in the rural areas.

-Her priorities were the general emancipation of the Albanian society, particularly those of the rural areas.
-Apart from the dedication of Her work dedicated to the well beings of the Albanians, HM the Queen, managed to find time for the welfare of Her own family, in particular the influence to educate most efficiently His Royal Highness Prince Leka I.
+Her priorities were the general emancipation of the Albanian society, particularly those in the rural areas.
+HM the Queen, also managed to find time for the welfare of her own family, in particular in educating her son.